 We then hit the back streets – literally.
 I stubbed my toe on a rock.
-But it was worth it to see the locals, and not feel like a tourist, but a traveller.
+But it was worth it to see the locals, and not feel like a tourist, but a traveler.

 Now these tiles below are something I wish I had bought.
-If you come to Tunisia can I recommend to buy up and ship home.
+If you come to Tunisia can I recommend you buy up and ship them home?
 Postage is so reasonable.
-You need to supply your own carton, and tape and there are fabulous rugs, and wool blankets.
+You need to supply your own carton, and tape and there are fabulous rugs and wool blankets.
 We will write more on this later, but here you can see the great tiles and if you look closely, they are stuck on card and fold up for transportation.

 This nice seller explained the stories behind each tile.
 You can pick the right one that represents your family.